 Also, in 2009, the California Law Revision Commission issued their Final Report to the California Legislature, which directed them to “study, report on, and prepare recommended legislation by July 1, 2009, concerning the revision of the portions of the Penal Code relating to the control of deadly weapons ….”
 In that Final Report, the Commission recognized Mr. Davis for his role, stating that “the Commission is especially grateful to Jason Davis . . . , who faithfully attended the Commission’s meetings to represent the views of gun owners. . . .”

-Mr. Davis, along with David Kopel and C. D. Michel submitted an Amicus Brief to the United States Supreme Court on behalf of a majority of California District Attorneys and other law enforcement associations in Heller v.
+Mr. Davis, along with David Kopel, C. D. Michel, and Erin Eckelman-Ray submitted an Amicus Brief to the United States Supreme Court on behalf of a majority of California District Attorneys and other law enforcement associations in Heller v.
 District of Columbia, the historical case determining that the Second Amendment provides an individual right to bear arms.

 After nearly eight years with his previous employer, Mr. Davis founded Davis & Associates, where he practices primarily in the area of firearm law compliance and litigation.

 Mr. Davis graduated from Loyola Law School in 2002.
 While at Loyola, he focused on tax and corporate law.
 He was the Treasurer of the Corporate and Business Law Association and a member of the International Legal Fraternity of Phi Delta Phi.

 Davis graduated cum laude from the University of California, Riverside in 1999 with dual degrees in economics and history.
 His undergraduate writings attributing economics as a key factor in the rise of firearms litigation was accepted for publication by the University of California, Riverside’s Cornerstone Journal.
 While studying economics, he became a member of the international economics honors society, Omicron Delta Epsilon and received numerous honors and the Chancellor’s award.